 How to serve ezme

-You can serve ezme as a dip or mezze with some pita, Turkish pide bread or lavash.
-This salad can also be served as a condiment alongside dishes such as kofta kebab or kebabs like shish tawook, grilled chicken or beef shish kabob.
+You can serve ezme as an addition on wraps such as beef shawarma or doner with pita or lavash.
+It can also be served as a condiment alongside dishes such as kumpir (Turkish stuffed potatoes), kofta kebab or kebabs like shish tawook, grilled chicken or beef shish kabob.

 Frequently asked questions